chosenobih/hamrlinc_docs/docs/Tutorial.md

 | LemontHeat_mRNA_rep2 | a fastq file generated from mRNA-sequencing replicate 2 of a heat treated Lemont variant O. sativa individual |
 | dxo1Salt_GMUCT_rep1 | a fastq file generated from GMUCT sequencing replicate 1 of a salt treated A. thaliana individual with the gene AtDXO1 knocked out |

-The demo csv files are a great examples for what the actual file should look like.
+The demo csv files are great examples for what the actual file should look like.

+### -d
+The input folder should contain only your fastq files, and nothing else.
+4 types of suffices are supported: .fq / .fastq / .fq.gz / .fastq.gz

+### TopHat2 mode
+We recommend using STAR aligner for its speed and simplicity.
+However if you'd like to use TopHat2, you can input a genome index folder if one is available.
+If none is inputted, the program will use bowtie2 to create one.

-###
+### -k, -p, -u
+The analysis steps are condensed into three modules, and each of these options can activate one of them.
+If none of these three flags are included, HAMRLINC will not perform any analysis.

 ## Required Dependencies
 * Linux-based computer, server, or cluster